Hi, I'm

 The concept for this speaker originated from collaborative discussions with Jackson Bowles, Alex Anthony, and Brenden Mahoney as a potential startup venture, where the idea evolved through brainstorming and feedback.

-KDAI is a Loadable Kernel Module (LKM) for Linux systems that enhances Layer 2 network security by preventing ARP cache poisoning.
+KDAI is a Loadable Kernel Module for Linux systems that enhances network security

 KDAI